-Security awareness training for employees helps small businesses mitigate risks
+Security awareness training for employees helps small business owners mitigate risks against cybersecurity threats

-Make no mistake – your business IS a target of cybercriminals.
-Although some smaller businesses believe they are “too small to get hacked,” the opposite is quite true.
-According to a 2016 study by the Ponemon Institute, 55% of small businesses experienced a cyberattack within the past twelve months.
+Make no mistake – your business IS a target of cyber criminals.
+Although some businesses believe they are “too small to get hacked,” the opposite is quite true.
+According to a 2020 study by the Ponemon Institute, 76% of U.S. small businesses experienced a cyber attack within the past twelve months.
 This is more than a 20% increase in just four years!

 With more limited budgets and resources, smaller businesses face a higher risk of hacking and malicious software that can exploit for big money and cause massive cyber threats.
 The idea that you are protected due to your relative anonymity is wrong.
 Your business and your data are vulnerable to threats such as ransomware attacks and data breaches.

-Although technical controls, such as firewalls and antivirus platforms, help protect your business data security, by no means are they enough.
+Managed IT services and other technical controls, such as firewalls, antivirus software and security software, help protect your business data security, but by no means are they enough.
 Many businesses all but ignore the number one risk to their business security….
 HUMANS.
 Yes, your employees are talented and knowledgeable in their respective roles.
 But, they are not IT or security experts, and you really can’t expect them to be.

 From accidents to ignorance to trickery, there are some common ways your employees put your business at risk.